Angeline Guido Design transforms the interiors of a Preston Hollow home for a family of five and their frequent guests.

 In addition to being functional for the family of five, the furniture had to be fitting for the Araizas’ frequent entertaining.
 “We do lots of events and parties,” says Dori.
 “We had 120 people at the house for Christmas.”
 Those gatherings are made possible by the plentiful seating Guido Hall incorporated throughout the house.
 The centerpiece of the dining room is a large Caracole table with two leaves that can be inserted or removed depending on the size of the party.
 Extra chairs from Scout Design Studio can also be swapped in and out.
 In the family room, which is conveniently located right off of the kitchen, there’s seating for up to 15 people thanks to an oversize sectional, an additional sofa, two groupings of bar stools and four poufs that tuck under the large walnut coffee table.

 The designers kept the original Saltillo tile floors in the wet bar.

 Scalloped tile by Clé pairs with floating walnut shelves in the kitchen

 An Arteriors light fixture and Kelly Wearstler wallcovering add drama to the dining room ceiling.

 The best part is that the refreshed interior is entirely customized for the homeowners and their children.
 “I said, ‘Don’t bring me anything that’s in everyone else’s home,’” Dori says of the directive she gave the designers.
 That request was music to their ears.
 “The thing I pride our company on is if you look through our portfolio, it’s a wide variety of different styles,” says Guido Hall.
 “Our job is not to do what we like.
 It’s to get inside the client’s head and give them something that they might not even have known they wanted.”

 The kitchen island features the same color as the room’s scalloped tile.

 “The house had really good bones.
 It just needed to be updated, lightened and brightened.” –Interior Designer Angeline Guido hall

-Photography Courtesy Of: Matti Gresham
+Photography by: Matti Gresham